How to create an impact at the start of your internal OD/Training Career

-Bullying middle managers in acquisitions (aka mergers)
+Bullying middle managers in acquisitions (Hebrew version below)

 After an acquisition, the bean counters step aside and the value they hoped to create often starts falling apart.